Kid's Aikido Program

 Training (Keiko): Students observe aikido techniques demonstrated by the instructor, pair off and practice with one another.
 One plays the role of attacker (uke) and the other (nage) responds with an aikido technique.
 Then, they switch.

 Tests and Games: These do not occur in every class, but are part of overall training.
 For tests, students demonstrate techniques and are awarded colored belts.
-Attendance, mat etiquette, behavior and technical skill all factors in putting up students for promotion.
+Attendance, mat etiquette, behavior and skill all factor in putting up students for promotion.
 Students may also play one of several games designed to develop aikido-related skills while having fun.

 How Do I Sign Up or Get More Information?